-Postlanding checkout.- The postlanding checklist was completed as planned.
+The postlanding checklist was completed as planned.
 Venting of the descent oxidizer tanks was begun almost immediately.
-When the oxidizer tank pressure was vented to between 40 and 50 psi, fuel was vented to the same pressure level.
-Apparently, the pressure indications received on the ground were somewhat higher, and they increased with time.
-(See "High Fuel Interface Pressure after Landing" in section 16.)
-At ground request, the valves were reopened, and the tanks were vented to 15 psi.
+When oxidizer pressure was vented to between 40 and 50 psi, fuel was vented to the same pressure level.
+Apparently, the pressure indications received on the ground were somewhat higher and were increasing with time (see section 16.2.2).
+At ground request, the valves were reopened and the tanks vented to 15 psi.

-Platform alinement and preparation for early lift-off were completed on schedule without significant problems.
+Platform alignment and preparation for early lift-off were completed on schedule without significant problems.
 The mission timer malfunctioned and displayed an impossible number that could not be correlated with any specific failure time.
 After several unsuccessful attempts to recycle this timer, it was turned off for 11 hours to cool.
-The timer was turned on for ascent, and it operated properly and performed satisfactorily for the remainder of the mission.
-(See "Mission Timer Stopped" in section 16.)
+The timer was turned on for ascent and it operated property and performed satisfactorily for the remainder of the mission (see section 16.2.1).